If you liked

 |

 Both are mecha anime that involve the inhabitants of Earth getting dragged into a conflict in space due to one of their soldiers ending up on their planet, with an ordinary girl befriending them.
 Both conflicts are also surprisingly grey, with no side being completely good or evil.
 Both settings also heavily feature the ocean, though much more so in "Gargantia"'s case.
-As a whole, Amy and Madoka are very alike, having brown hair and being very kind, energetic and helpful, and aside from the obvious fact that one's a boy and one's a girl, Ledo and Lan are very similar as well, in that they're both stoic, white-haired alien soldiers who warm up due to their time on Earth and eventually learn that their situation is a lot more complicated than they initially thought.
+As a whole, Amy and Madoka are very alike, having brown hair and being very kind, energetic and helpful girls, and aside from the obvious fact that one's a boy and one's a girl, Ledo and Lan are very similar as well, in that they're both stoic, white-haired alien soldiers who warm up due to their time on Earth and eventually learn that their situation is a lot more complicated than they initially thought.
 I prefer "Gargantia", since it has better visuals and a more unique setting, but those who like one should like both.

 If you liked